Best Things to Do with NYC Kids: November GOList

 Ever since my daughter was born nine years ago, my family and I have taken her to Macy's to sit on Santa's lap and get her photo taken.
 It's amazing to see all of those pictures in a row!
 Even though there's usually an hours-long line (we're the dummies who put it off until Christmas Eve), it's worth the wait though I urge you to go early in the morning in November—I hear from friends that it's much less crowded!
 The famed store mounts an entire North Pole village, with live elves, an enchanted forest featuring animatronic toys and a train display.
 Even if you do end up on a long line, there's so much to gawk at the kids don't mind the wait (much).
 Once you finally do make it to the front of the line, you're rewarded with face time with the one true Santa.
 There's usually a puppet show, too, but the complete schedule and current prices won't be announced until early November.
 We'll update this post once we know!

 NYC always has so many incredible things going on, it's difficult to choose.
-So here are 10 more cool events that are worth considering for your November calendar.
+So here are a few more cool events that are worth considering for your November calendar.
 Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.

 Learn how to make creative vocal sounds with Tony nominee Liz Swados at La MaMa on Saturday, November 1.